man and woman kissing

 5. Have The Money Talk

 Money talk can be complicated and uncomfortable, but regardless, you need to sit down with your spouse and discuss it.
-The purpose of this meaningful conversation is to clearly understand each other’s financial situation and come up with solutions together.
+The purpose of this meaningful conversation is to gain a clear understanding of each other’s financial situation and develop mutually beneficial solutions.

 6. Talk about kids